Hypothyroidism And Hair Loss

 Q. Does central hypothyroidism produce hair loss?

-- Yes
+- Yes.

-- In female is produces androgenetic alopecia
+- In females, it produces androgenetic alopecia.

 -